hemant2132/codeforces-submissions-logger/README.md

 This project works with the service account-based-approach.
 Follow the steps given [here](https://theoephraim.github.io/node-google-spreadsheet/#/getting-started/authentication?id=service-account).

-You can make a new folder `config` in the root folder and save the JSON key file there.
-The `config` folder would not be tracked by git as it has been already mentioned in the [.gitignore](.gitignore) file.

 ### .env file

 For the environment variables, create a .env file in the root folder.